Railway Club Hotel

 Fitzroy, Melbourne

-40-50YRSThe recently renovated Gertrude Hotel is an Italian-inspired gastropub on the corner of Gertrude and Napier streets, Fitzroy.
+35-45YRSJoin your table at The Gertrude Hotel - an Italian-inspired gastropub on the corner of Gertrude and Napier streets, Fitzroy.
 The interiors have been designed to create an airy and bright atmosphere, with natural wood finishes and heritage stone.
 Inside, it’s dotted with decorative pieces sourced from Italy, including framed 1930s newspapers and old cut-glass sconces around the bar.
 A seasonal menu features both pub favourites and Italian staples.